-Angel Hair Pasta with Garlic, Herbs, and Parmesan RecipePrint
+Angel Hair Pasta With Garlic, Herbs, and Parmesan

 This recipe can easily be doubled.
 If you use delicate herbs such as basil or tarragon, toss them in at the end with the Parmesan.

-- 2 Tbsp finely chopped fresh herbs such as rosemary, thyme, oregano
+2 tablespoons finely chopped fresh herbs such as rosemary, thyme, oregano

-- 1/2 to 1 teaspoon of freshly ground black pepper (to taste)
+1/2 to 1 teaspoon freshly ground black pepper, to taste

-1 Bring a large pot of salted water to a boil.
-(1 Tbsp salt for every 2 quarts of water).
+Bring a large pot of salted water to a boil.
+(1 tablespoon of salt for every 2 quarts of water).

-3 The angel hair past will cook in about 2 minutes once it starts, so get everything ready.
+The angel hair past will cook in about 2 minutes once it starts, so get everything ready.
 Once the water is at a rolling boil, add the pasta.
 Cook at a rolling boil until al dente.
 Remove 1/2 a cup of the pasta cooking water and set aside.
 Drain the pasta and rinse briefly with cold water, just enough to stop the cooking, but not so much as to make the pasta cold.
 The pasta should still be quite warm.

 Place pasta in a large bowl.
 Pour herbed garlic sauce over the pasta and gently toss to combine.
 Sprinkle Parmesan cheese and freshly ground black pepper over the pasta and gently toss to combine.
 If the pasta is a little sticky, add back a little of the pasta cooking water to loosen.